FREE Art Activities for Families at Home.

 - Week 1: Earth Day Challenge

-- To celebrate, we’re sharing our first weekly #stayathome challenge: share a photo of you in nature on our Facebook page or on your Instagram story!
-It can be a photo from Earth Day or one that was taken in the past, you decide.
-Let’s celebrate caring for this beautiful home we all share. #LAEarthDayChallenge
+- To celebrate, we issued our first weekly #stayathome challenge: share a photo of you in nature on our Facebook page or on your Instagram story!
+It could be a photo from Earth Day or one that was taken in the past, you decide.
+We celebrated caring for this beautiful home we all share. #LAEarthDayChallenge

 - Week 2: Chalk Art Challenge

 - A spin off a favorite local snow sculpture contest for the residents of Lanesboro, MN.
-We are launching a Chalk Art Contest; to participate, make drawings using sidewalk chalk – anything you want – and snap a picture of it.
-Be creative!
-The only rule is to have fun.
-After you’ve taken a picture, post a picture to the Facebook group page linked here: bit.ly/2VQYKDy At the end of June, a committee will decide the winners.
-Lanesboro Arts will have chalk available outside of the Gallery building starting on April 30th for families who need it!
+We launched a Chalk Art Contest; participants made drawings using sidewalk chalk – anything you wanted – and snapped a picture of it.
+The only rule was to have fun.
+Pictures were posted to the Facebook group page linked here: bit.ly/2VQYKDy At the end of June, a committee decided the winners: First place was Mark Henrich, second was Ayla Madland, third was Wyatt Seablom, and most unique was Ruby Resseman.
+Congrats to all!

 - Week 3: Haiku Challenge

 - A haiku is a short, three-line poem following a 5-7-5 syllable structure.
 That means your first line should have 5 syllables, the second has 7, and the third has 5.
-Please share your haikus in a photo on your Facebook page or on Instagram story and tag us!
-We can’t wait to read them!
+Participants in 2020 shared their haikus in a photo on their Facebook page or on Instagram story and tagged us!
 Need some inspiration?
 Take a walk to Lanesboro’s Poetry Parking Lot, where you’ll find 15 haikus posted on signs.
 Happy writing!

 - Week 4: Drawing Challenge

-- We’re loving all the crabapple trees, lilacs, and flowers in full bloom right now.
-So this week’s challenge is to go outside, find a blooming plant or tree, and draw or paint a picture of it, plein air style.
-Let’s celebrate a beautiful summer by spending time outside surrounded by nature!
+- We loved all the crabapple trees, lilacs, and flowers in full bloom, so this week’s challenge was to go outside, find a blooming plant or tree, and draw or paint a picture of it, plein air style.
+We celebrated a beautiful summer by spending time outside surrounded by nature!

 - Week 5: Rhubarb Print Challenge

-- With Lanesboro’s Rhubarb Festival being canceled this year, we would like to challenge you to have a little fun with rhubarb leaves at home.
-This is a great way to spend some time outside with your friends and families.
-Feel free to mix up any colors you like, or put any patterns you like.
-Once you are done, snap a picture of it and share your colorful works with us!
-Get messy, creative, and most importantly have fun!
+- With Lanesboro’s Rhubarb Festival being canceled this year, we challenged you to have a little fun with rhubarb leaves at home.
+This was a great way to spend some time outside with your friends and families.
+We encouraged you to mix up any colors you like, or put any patterns you like.
+Once you were done, we asked you to snap a picture of it and share your colorful works with us!
+This week’s challenge was a great way to get messy, creative, and most importantly have fun!
 Click here to watch our instruction video.

 Creative Care Packages:

-During this time of closure, when Lanesboro Arts supplies are more useful to youth and families stuck at home.
-We are meeting Lanesboro families outside of the Lanesboro School on Monday, May 4th at 11am delivering Creative Care packages.
-These are new art supplies donated by Lanesboro Arts Members.
-We are prioritizing families who do not have art materials in their home or have lost income due to the coronavirus.
-There is a limited supply of Creative Care packages but more can be requested by emailing email@example.com.
+During this time of closure, when Lanesboro Arts supplies were more useful to youth and families stuck at home, we met Lanesboro families outside of the Lanesboro School on Monday, May 4th to deliver Creative Care packages.
+These were new art supplies donated by Lanesboro Arts Members.
+We prioritized families who did not have art materials in their home or who had lost income due to the coronavirus.

 Youth Programs from other Arts Organizations: